augusthottie/pokemon-visuals/README.md

 - ### Crafting Engaging Data Stories
 While visualizations provided valuable insights, we realized the importance of storytelling to convey our findings effectively.
 We curated data stories that revolved around battles of elite Pokémon, highlighting their performance, strategies, and the ultimate champion.
 By presenting the data in a narrative format, we aimed to captivate audiences and engage them in the fascinating world of Pokémon.

+## Tools and Technologies

+The project is implemented using Python and various libraries such as,

+ - pandas
+ - matplotlib
+ - Plotty
+ - Seaborn

+The tools we have used are,

+ - PowerBI
+ - Canva

+ The data is preprocessed, analyzed, and visualized using these tools and technologies.